Kroger ending some COVID-19 benefits for unvaccinated staff

 (AP) - Kroger, the country’s biggest traditional grocery chain, is ending some benefits for unvaccinated workers as big employers attempt to compel more of their workforce to become vaccinated with cases of COVID-19 again rising.

-The Cincinnati company also confirmed changes in benefits first reported by The Wall Street Journal for non-union or management.
-Unvaccinated workers in that category will pay a monthly $50 surcharge for their company health plan.
+The Cincinnati company confirmed changes in benefits first reported by The Wall Street Journal.
+The change is effective Jan.
+1.

-The Journal, which viewed a company memo outlining the changes, said that the leave and health insurance surcharge policies are effective in the new year, just over two weeks away.
+The company said it will also begin charging a $50 monthly fee to unvaccinated salaried workers and managers who are enrolled in a company health care plan.
+Unionized workers and non-union hourly workers won’t be charged that fee.

-The surcharge will only apply to unvaccinated salaried employees that are enrolled in a company healthcare plan.
-It will not apply to hourly associates enrolled in a company healthcare plan or those covered by a collective bargaining agreement.
+Kroger has nearly 500,000 employees in the U.S.; 66% belong to a union.
+The company won’t say what percent of its workers are vaccinated.

-Kroger said in an email that it will still offer various leave options for employees who contract the virus, including earned paid time off and the ability to apply for unpaid leave.
+Kroger said it will still offer various leave options for employees who contract the virus, including earned paid time off and the ability to apply for unpaid leave.
 What Kroger called a “special” leave will only remain available to fully vaccinated associates.

 Early last year Kroger implemented emergency leave that allowed paid time off for any worker diagnosed with COVID-19.
 All employees were eligible to receive their standard pay for up to 14 days.